 Some people with disabilities face considerable obstacles when it comes to getting and keeping a job.
-They may include limited experience in finding or interviewing for a job, a lack of transportation, or the need for special accommodations in the workplace.
+These may include limited experience in finding or interviewing for a job, a lack of transportation or the need for special accommodations in the workplace.
 To ensure people with disabilities have the opportunity to work, rehabilitation counselors provide vocational counseling.

 In addition to these responsibilities, disability advocacy, education and outreach make up an important part of the rehabilitation counseling profession.

 Because rehabilitation counseling is a profession with a high degree of responsibility, becoming a rehabilitation counselor requires the completion of several steps.